Genk striker Onuachu tests positive for coronavirus | Goal.com

 As reported by Het Laaste Niuews, the Smurfs were subjected to a Covid-19 test in the build-up to Thursday’s pre-season game against Eendracht Termien with only the Nigerian testing positive.

-He has gone into quarantine while the exhibition game will go on as planned even at Onuachu’s diagnosis.
+However, he has gone into quarantine while the proposed exhibition game will go on as planned.

 Onuachu joined the Blue-White last summer from Danish side Midtjylland and has become a key component of Hannes Wolf’s team.

-Before the Belgian topflight was cancelled due to the pandemic, the Super Eagles striker scored 10 goals and provided two assists, helping his side to finish seventh.
+Before the Belgian topflight was cancelled due to the pandemic, the Super Eagles striker scored 10 goals and provided two assists which helped his side to a seventh-place finish.

-He started his career with Ebedei in Nigeria moving to Denmark in 2012 to join Midtjylland.
+The 26-year-old started his career with Nigeria lower division outfit Ebedei before moving to Denmark in 2012 to join Midtjylland.

 There, he bagged 52 goals in 135 league games during his seven-year stay with the MCH Arena outfit.

-The impressive performances immediately caught the attention of Super Eagles coach Gernot Rohr, who handed the lanky striker a call-up in March 2019.
+His impressive performances caught the attention of Super Eagles coach Gernot Rohr, who handed the towering striker a call-up in March 2019.

-The forward made his debut for the West Africans against Egypt in a friendly and has now featured six times for the side.
+Onuachu made his Super Eagles debut against Egypt in a friendly and has now featured six times for the three-time African champions.

-He was part of the Super Eagles team that finished third at the 2019 Africa Cup of Nations in Egypt.
+Also, he was part of Rohr's squad that finished third at the 2019 Africa Cup of Nations in Egypt.